Andy Morrison: Personal life

 In August 2006, Morrison pleaded guilty to four charges of fraud concerning income support, jobseeker's allowance, and council tax benefits, dating from August 2003 to July 2005.
 He failed to inform the Department for Work and Pensions and Vale Royal Borough Council in Cheshire that he had £58,000 in his bank account while he was still claiming benefits.
 He defrauded the authorities out of more than £6,500 and was ordered to pay £95 court costs and carry out a fifty-hour community punishment order.
 In mitigation it was said that he "was dissipating the capital very quickly, spending his own money on operations.
 He blames no-one apart from himself.
 He is not financially astute at all.
 He is very naive when it comes to finance.
 He has little or no knowledge of the financial world".

 Morrison was inducted into the Hall of Fame at Bloomfield Road when it was officially opened by former Blackpool player Jimmy Armfield in April 2006.
 Organised by the Blackpool Supporters Association, Blackpool fans around the world voted on their all-time heroes.
 Five players from each decade are inducted; Morrison is in the 1990s.

 In 2013, Morrison returned to Manchester City as the club's fan ambassador.

+On March 5th, 2026, Morrison announced via a video shared on his X account that he had been diagnosed with Ramsay Hunt Syndrome.